galaxyproject/galaxy-hub/content/news/2021-11-galaxy-update/index.md

 </div>

-The Galaxy Developer Round Table meetup in November are:
+The Galaxy Developer Round Table meetup in November is:

 - **November 11**
-- **November 28**

 We are [seeking volunteers (like you!) to lead the discussion on your favorite topic](https://bit.ly/gxdevroundtablepresent) at future roundtables.
 </div>